 The next step is to find opportunities that fit you and your goals.
 Think about the types of work you enjoy doing and the culture that best suits you.
 For additional help, try asking yourself some of these questions:

-- Do you want to work at a well-established, large company or a small, new one?
+- Do I want to work at a well-established, large company or a small, new one?

-- Do you like variety in your role?
+- Do I like variety in my role?

-- Are you better working on a team or solo?
+- Am I better working on a team or solo?